 She stalked from the room.
 Her scent was everywhere, now, and she knew her special aroma would drive him crazy.
 She could be patient.
 His wolf tendencies were buried deep, but she would drag them out of him in time for the next full moon, and then they would have so much fun together ripping apart Demonet employees.
 She was going to have that girl, that disgusting, redheaded human, all to herself, though.
 She would destroy the competition.

 See what I mean?
 And it doesn’t take a fortune teller to guess that some kind of catastrophic nastiness happens between these three characters.
 But what happens?
 Does Desdemona win herself a subservient pet or do Lowell and Jenny manage to let love blossom between them in peace?
-Well, you’re going to have to read Moon Shy to find out.
-You can wait a couple of weeks for the single release or you can read it now in with a selection of other werewolf loving stories in the Over The Moon Anthology.
+Well, you’re going to have to buy Moon Shy to find out.